 of the RE

-this is a map from string
+struct, that is a map from string

 to int

-where the value is the index in group_csave
+, where the value is the index in group_csave

-list of index.
+list of indexes.

 import regex

-txt := "http://www.ciao.mondo/hello/pippo12_/pera.html"
+txt := 'http://www.ciao.mondo/hello/pippo12_/pera.html'

-query := r"(?P<format>https?)|(?P<format>ftps?)://(?P<token>[\w_]+.)+"
+query := r'(?P<format>https?)|(?P<format>ftps?)://(?P<token>[\w_]+.)+'

 mut re := regex.regex_opt(query) or { panic(err) }

-//println(re.get_code()) // uncomment to see the print of the regex execution code
+// println(re.get_code()) // uncomment to see the print of the regex execution code

-re.debug=2 // enable maximum log
+re.debug = 2 // enable maximum log

-re.debug=0 // disable log
+re.debug = 0 // disable log

 start, end := re.match_string(txt)